swapnil-satpathy/GraphQL/README.md

 # GraphQL
-A repository of various topics learned in GraphQL
+A repository of various topics learned in GraphQL using Apollo Server